tng-coop/CmsWorkflow/README.md

 ## Using the Workflow Helpers

-The functions in `cms.workflow` manage draft state and approval metadata.
+The functions in `cms.workflow` manage draft editing and approval metadata.
 Example usage:

 ```python
 from cms.data import seed_users, sample_content